 Radiotherapy to the skin can cause the skin to become slightly red and sore during the treatment.
 This will begin to disappear once the treatment is finished.
 The skin may become crusty and scab over at first.
 When the scab falls off, there’ll be healthy skin underneath.
 This area will be more sensitive to the sun in the future.

-Depending on the exact location and size of the tumor, Radiotherapy treatments for skin cancer can last from 3 to 5 week.
+Depending on the exact location and size of the tumour, Radiotherapy treatments for skin cancer can last from 3 to 5 weeks.

 Some tests will continue to be done from time to time after treatment has ended.
 The results of these tests can show if your condition has changed or if the cancer has recurred (come back).
 These tests are usually called follow-up tests or check-ups.

-Depending on the exact location and size of the tumor, the number of sessions of radiotherapy may vary greatly.
-Some people might have a single treatment of radiotherapy or multiple weeks.
+Depending on the exact location and size of the tumour, the number of sessions of radiotherapy may vary greatly.
+Some people might have a single radiotherapy treatment or multiple weeks of it.